elgw/deconwolf/INSTALL.md

 ``` shell
 make MKL=1 -B
 ```

-that will find the MKL libraries using
+Make will find the MKL libraries using
 `pkg-config mkl-static-lp64-seq --cflags --libs`, the procedure might be different on other platforms.